Bucks County DUI Lawyer

 Facing charges for a DUI can be intimidating.
 You may not know your legal options, and you may be worried about your possible future.
 Working with an experienced DUI lawyer in Bucks County can help you know exactly what options you have available.
 You and your attorney may be able to reduce the severity of your DUI charge by seeking to reduce the charge, challenging evidence, filing a motion to dismiss charges, or any other tactics available.

 Steven Kellis has the experience and knowledge to provide you with skilled legal representation for your DUI case.
-With his assistance, you can explore the options available to address your charges and make decisions that are best for you and your family.
+With his assistance, you can explore the options available to address your charges and make the best decisions for you and your family.
 Call 215-940-1200 or contact Steven Kellis online today for a free consultation.

 Bucks County Office